Nissan Navara: Second generation (D40; 2004)

 The D40 model was introduced at the 2004 North American International Auto Show.
-It uses the new Nissan F-Alpha platform and exterior body styling resembles that of the company's full-size Nissan Titan truck.
+It uses the new Nissan F-Alpha platform and exterior body styling resembles that of the full-size Nissan Titan.

 The new truck has a fully boxed ladder frame.
 The wheelbase is 125.9 in with a 205.5 in overall length. (wheelbase and length for 4 door with 6 foot bed 139.9 in. /219.4 in.)
 Towing capacity is 6500 lb.
-A 4.0 Liter VQ-family V6, the VQ40DE, is the standard engine in North America, and it produces 261 hp and 281 lbft of torque.
+A 4.0-litre VQ-family V6, the VQ40DE, is the standard engine in North America, and it produces 261 hp and 281 lbft of torque.
 Also available is the QR25DE four-cylinder engine, which is also found in the Nissan Altima.
 It produces 152 hp and 171 lbft of torque.
 A six-speed manual is standard with a five-speed automatic optional.
 Both rear and four-wheel drive are available.
 Traction control and hill-descent control are also available.

 The Frontier is called Navara when sold in Europe.
-The engine is a 2.5-liter YD25DDTi diesel, with 142 hp or 172 hp.
+The engine is a 2.5-litre YD25DDTi diesel, with 142 hp or 172 hp.
 The stronger version has 403 Nm of torque.

 Suzuki sold a Frontier-based mid-sized pickup produced by Nissan North America at the Smyrna plant.
 The truck debuted at the 2008 Chicago Auto Show as the Suzuki Equator.
-For 2009 the Frontier received a facelift with more options, colors, and new wheels.
+For 2009, the Frontier received a facelift with more options, colours, and new wheels.
 The Nismo model was replaced by the PRO-4X model.
 Suzuki discontinued the Equator in 2013, as part of the shutdown of their American passenger car division.

 In 2012, production in the United States was shifted from Smyrna, Tennessee to Canton, Mississippi.

 Sales of the PRO-4X model continue in Mexico.

-In 2014, Nissan released a concept truck with a 2.8-liter Inline-four engine Cummins Diesel engine paired with a ZF 8HP transmission.
+In 2014, Nissan released a concept truck with a 2.8-litre straight-four engine Cummins Diesel engine paired with a ZF 8HP transmission.